MihaiSturzaLateral/react-internship-22/README.md

 [https://github.com/jquense/yup#schema-basics](https://github.com/jquense/yup#schema-basics)

-Nice to have: Add recaptcha to prevent any bots.
+** Nice to have: ** Add recaptcha to prevent any bots.

-Ps: an endpoint where to submit the form will be provided later on.
+Ps: an endpoint to submit the form values to, will be provided later on.

 ## MILESTONES

--[]   Monday, 15.08.2022 - Have a basic structure for the app, with navigation, Header and Footer
+- [ ]   Monday, 15.08.2022 - Have a basic structure for the app, with navigation, Header and Footer

--[]  Tuesday, 16.08.2022 - The HomePage should be done.
+- [ ]  Tuesday, 16.08.2022 - The HomePage should be done.

--[]   Wednesday, 17.08.2022 - Earthquake Details screen
+- [ ]   Wednesday, 17.08.2022 - Earthquake Details screen

--[]   Thursday, 18.08.2022 - Contact Page should be working
+- [ ]   Thursday, 18.08.2022 - Contact Page should be working

--[]   Friday, 19.08.2022 - About Page
+- [ ]   Friday, 19.08.2022 - About Page

 ----------